jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.21 FillSingleCellPits

-Raises pit cells to the elevation of their lowest neighbour.
+Raises pit cells to the elevation of their lowest neighbour..

 *Parameters*: